flinguenheld/chew_keymap/readme.md

 and :

-    Click twice on the flash button and use nautilus for instance to clic on the keyboard.
+    Click twice on the flash button and use thunar for instance to clic on the keyboard.
     Don't forget to flash with the double tap bootloader define before soldering.

 #### Layout